caetano-colin/cdmc/tagging/README.md

     - Replace `TAG_HISTORY_PROJECT` in `tagengine.ini` with `PROJECT_ID_GOV` variable value.
     - Replace `TAG_HISTORY_DATASET` in `tagengine.ini` with `tag_history_logs` value.
     - Replace `JOB_METADATA_PROJECT` in `tagengine.ini` with `PROJECT_ID_GOV` variable value.
-    - Create `deploy/terraform.tfvars` with the following values, remember to replace placeholder values with values from your environment:
+    - Assuming you are deploying with terraform, Create `deploy/terraform.tfvars` with the following values, remember to replace placeholder values with values from your environment:

         ```terraform
         bigquery_project = "PROJECT_ID_DATA"